Bookmark and Share

 The trend in "high-tech" conventional dairies is robotic milking because it is more "efficient."
 Thicke sees the need for the soft touch of traditional animal husbandry.
 "It is important to have direct contact with the animals," he says.
 "Cows are social animals and like contact with human beings if they are treated well."

-This is evident when Thicke takes groups from local schools, who often visit Radiance Dairy, out to pasture to see the milk cows.
+This is evident when Thicke takes groups from local schools, who often visit Radiance Dairy, out to pasture to see the cows.
 Some cows will mingle with the students and respond warmly to petting by licking students' clothes or feet.

 Organic Agriculture: Importance of Soil Health